hannahsgithub/arcade-control/README.md

 ## Usage

-1. Run the Python program on both client and Raspberry Pi
+Run the Python program on both client and Raspberry Pi
-2. Enjoy playing your game using your diy joystick!